Research Excellence Academy PhD Studentship in Linguistics

 How to apply

 You must apply through the University’s online postgraduate application form.
-Only mandatory fields need to be completed.
+You will need to:

 - Insert the programme code 8190F in the programme of study section

-- Insert the studentship code SEL13 in the studentship/partnership reference field
+- Insert the studentship code HREA01 in the studentship/partnership reference field

 - Attach an academic CV of 1-2 pages and a 750 word research proposal